“The secret to social media success is to think and act like a member first, and a marketer second.” – Mari Smith, Facebook Marketing Expert

 When examining cost per click (CPC) Facebook is still the costlier choice as that averages $0.28 versus influencer marketing’s $0.16.

 The most important point to consider, however, comes by way of trust metrics.
-As it currently stands, 84% of millennials (the most active group on social media) don’t trust advertising; hence the ad blockers.
+As it currently stands, 84% of millennials (the most active group on social media) don’t trust advertising

 In the influencer marketing arena, these social superstars are trusted 92% more than even the best ads.
 In fact, influencers are so credible that a recent study found that Twitter users trust these folks almost as much as their real-life friends.

 The entire point of influencer marketing is to create long-term results.
 That’s almost never a benefit to traditional advertising.

 Just like all others, Facebook ads run for a finite amount of time (the length of the campaign) and then disappear quicker that a Snapchat post.